SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

 **properties**
 Further specializes the modifier beyond the standard behaviour.

+The engine expects objects from the namespace `engine.modifier.property.type` as keys.
+Values must always be an instance of the object used as key.

 Standard behavior without properties:

 * Modifiers in the `modifiers` set of `GameEntity` are considered enabled as soon as the game entity is created, unless a `StateChager` object disables them.